CNN cited the American Immigration Council's recent report ...

 - In 2009, 87.3% of children in Asian families in New York were U.S. citizens, as were 93.6% of children in Latino families.

-Immigrants are essential to New York’s economy as workers and consumers.
+Immigrants are essential to New York’s economy as workers, consumers, and taxpayers.

 - Immigrants accounted for 28% of total economic output in the New York metropolitan area as of 2007, according to another study by the Fiscal Policy Institute.